AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Implementation Details

 \end{itemize}

-\textbf{Multi-scale Teachers.} Both CLIP and DINO primarily operate at a resolution of $224^2$, which makes it trivial to employ both to train a student model at the same resolution.
-SAM, however, operates at an input resolution of $1024^2$, which forces us to employ a few techniques.
+\textbf{Multi-scale Teachers.} We choose ViT-H/16 architecture for our student model.
+To match resolution of SAM features, we feed the expected resolution of $1024^2$.
+Given that our CLIP and DINOv2 teachers are patch-14 models, we opt to feed the student $432^2$ inputs, as that is the same effective resolution as $378^2$ for patch-14.
+We found that interpolating DINOv2 features doesn't degrade results, so the teacher operates at 224px and we upsample the outputs to match the student.

-\textbf{Rank/Teacher Partitioning.} We group teacher models by (batch\_size, resolution), and then distribute the groups to different distributed ranks, such that each GPU processes a consistent batch size and input resolution.
+\textbf{Rank/Teacher Partitioning.} We group teacher models by (batch\_size, student\_resolution), and then distribute the groups to different GPUs, such that each GPU processes a consistent batch size and input resolution.
 We also sample groups at different rates.
-For our training setups that include SAM, we train with 64 GPUs (ranks), half of which get the CLIP+DINO group with batch size 32 per GPU and input resolution 224, and the other half get SAM with batch size 4 per GPU and input resolution 1024.
+For our training setups that include SAM, we train with 64 GPUs, half of which get the CLIP+DINOv2 group with batch size 32 per GPU and input resolution 432, and the other half get SAM with batch size 2 per GPU and input resolution 1024.
 This results in an effective batch size of 1,152.
-For CLIP+DINO training, we use 32 GPUs, resulting in batch size 1024.
+For CLIP+DINOv2 training, we use 32 GPUs, resulting in batch size 1024.

 \textbf{Multi-Resolution ViTs.} Many of our student models use ViT \cite{dosovitskiy2021image} as the base vision architecture.
-Traditionally, ViTs use a learned position embedding for each input patch in an image, which in turn enforces that the model always operate at a constant resolution.
-We employ the Cropped Position Embedding (CPE) \cite{kim2023regionaware} augmentation with the number of positions being equal to $64^2$ or the size of the teacher, whichever is larger.
+Traditionally, ViTs use a learned position embedding for each input patch in an image, which in turn enforces that the model always operates at a constant resolution.
+We employ the Cropped Position Embedding (CPE) \cite{kim2023regionaware} augmentation with the number of positions being equal to $128^2$.
 The position embeddings are then randomly cropped and interpolated to match the number of input patches for the student model.
-Even when training with CLIP+DINO at 224 resolution, we found that this technique results in a negligible drop (Table \ref{tab:cpe_comparison}) in holistic metrics, but \textit{improved} semantic segmentation linear probing mIOU.
-For heterogeneous-resolution teachers, this is a seamless technique that allows ViT to operate at arbitrary resolutions within some envelope.
+Even when training with CLIP+DINOv2 at 224 resolution, we found that this technique results in a negligible drop (Table \ref{tab:cpe_comparison}) in summary metrics, but \textit{improved} semantic segmentation linear probing mIOU.
+For heterogeneous-resolution students, this is a seamless technique that allows ViT to operate at arbitrary resolutions within some envelope.
+In addition to enabling arbitrary resolutions, as shown in figure \ref{fig:pos_embed_pca}, CPE reduces the noise artifacts in the position embeddings as compared to other ViT models \cite{yang2024denoising,yang2023emernerf,bolya2023window}.